bjayadikary/Brain-Tumor-Segmentation-in-Sub-Saharan-Africa-Adult-Glioma-Dataset/README.md

 This repository contains the implementation of the MedNeXt architecture with parameter-efficient fine-tuning (PEFT) using convolutional adapters for brain tumor segmentation.
-For more details: paper
+For more details: https://arxiv.org/pdf/2412.14100

 # 📌 Overview
-This project addresses the segmentation of multi-modal 3D MRI volumes, where the input consists of four MRI sequences: T1-weighted (T1w), T1-weighted contrast-enhanced (T1-c), T2-weighted (T2W), and T2-weighted FLAIR.
+This project addresses the segmentation of multi-modal 3D MRI volumes, where the input consists of four MRI sequences: T1-weighted (T1w), T1-weighted contrast-enhanced (T1-c), T2-weighted (T2w), and T2-weighted FLAIR.

-The model outputs segmentation masks identifying four classes: Background, Enhancing Tumor (ET), Non-Enhancing Tumor Core (NETC), Surrounding Non-Enhancing FLAIR Hyperintensity (SNFH).
+The model outputs segmentation masks identifying four classes: Background, Enhancing Tumor (ET), Non-Enhancing Tumor Core (NETC), and Surrounding Non-Enhancing FLAIR Hyperintensity (SNFH).

 # 📌 Environment Setup
 To set up the environment, clone this repository and install the dependencies from requirements.txt